How Layers of Inflation Affect Consumer Prices

 Consumer expectations.
 When consumers expect higher inflation in the future, their behavior can make it a reality.
 For example, employees can demand higher wages, prompting businesses to raise prices.

-We all feel the pinch of higher prices at the grocery store, but higher prices have more profound consequences over time.
+We all feel the pinch of higher prices at the grocery store and gas station, but higher prices have more profound consequences over time.
 Higher inflation ultimately erodes your purchasing power.
 If prices increase and your income doesn’t rise at the same pace, your dollars won’t go as far.

 Inflation can also erode your investment returns.
 “Inflation risk” refers to the possibility that your investment performance won’t keep up with the pace of inflation.
 If you’re retired or nearing retirement, this is a critical consideration for meeting your income goals.

-No investment asset class is wholly protected from inflation risk, but fixed-income securities may be more vulnerable.
-For example, when inflation rises, interest rates typically increase, too.
+No investment asset class is immune to inflation risk, but fixed-income securities may be more vulnerable.
+For example, when inflation rises, interest rates typically rise as well.
 But rising rates make existing bonds with lower rates less attractive, and their prices decline.

 Similarly, inflation erodes the purchasing power of a bond’s fixed interest payment.
 Consider a bond that pays $500 in interest annually.
 A persistently high or steadily rising inflation rate will stifle the future buying power of the bond’s annual interest payment.